ClassicalMoser/eslint-plugin-import-boundaries/README.md

 import { Entity } from '../domain'; // Relative not allowed for cross-boundary
 ```

-### 2. Same-Boundary Imports → Relative (when close) or Boundary Identifier (when distant)
+### 2. Same-Boundary Imports → Relative (when close) or Boundary Path (when distant)

-When importing within the same boundary, use relative paths for close imports, and boundary identifier paths (alias or absolute, depending on configuration) for distant imports:
+When importing within the same boundary, use relative paths for close imports, and boundary paths (alias or absolute, depending on configuration) for distant imports:

 ```typescript
 // Same directory (sibling)